Understanding pensions

 You may not have much spare money when you are automatically enrolled or re-enrolled, and saving for your retirement might not be high on your list of priorities at that time.

-If you can afford it, it may be worth putting away a bit of extra into your pension each pay day.
+If you can afford it, you may wish to put away a bit extra into your pension each pay day.
 It doesn't even need to be much, but whatever you put in will build up over time and, you could be thanking yourself later on.

 Find out how you can pay extra into your pension.

-Whatever decisions you reach about remaining in the Scheme or opting back out of it you should make sure you receive proper financial advice before making any decisions.
+Whatever decisions you reach about remaining in the Scheme or opting back out of it you may wish to consider obtaining proper financial advice before making any decisions.

 You should keep track of all your pension savings during your career and take time every now and then to plan how much monthly income you think you will need in retirement.